Founder -Trust Family Industries & Samtex (USA)

-Martin Trust founded Brandot International Ltd. in 2001 and is currently the Chairman of the company.
-Prior to the establishment of Brandot, Marty was President and Chief Executive Officer of Mast Industries, Inc. which he founded in 1970.
+Martin Trust founded Trust Family Industries in 2001.
+Prior to the establishment of TFI, Marty was President and Chief Executive Officer of Mast Industries, Inc. which he founded in 1970.
 As CEO, he developed Mast into one of the largest international apparel producers with annual sales of $1.5 billion and offices in 14 countries.
 In 1978, Mast was acquired by The Limited Stores, Inc., which later became known as Limited Brands.
 Today, Limited Brands is a major retailer of women's and men's clothing, with sales of approximately $9 billion.
 Marty served on the Limited Brand's Board of Directors from 1978 to 2003.

 Marty has served in the capacity of cleared advisor to the United States Department of Commerce with regard to textile trade issues.
 He is a former Director of Virtusa Corporation, a software development company with offices in Sri Lanka, India, the United Kingdom and the United States.
 He was a member of the Board of Directors of Staples, Inc. from 1987 to 2009 and served as Lead Director for this major retailer of office products.